earth-mover/icechunk/spec/icechunk-spec.md

 Usually, a client will want to read from the latest branch (e.g. `main`).

-1. List the object store prefix `r/$BRANCH_NAME/` to obtain the latest branch file in the sequence.
+1. List the object store prefix `refs/branch.$BRANCH_NAME/` to obtain the latest branch file in the sequence.
 Due to the encoding of the sequence number, this should be the _first file_ in lexicographical order.
-1. Read the branch file to obtain the snapshot ID.
+1. Read the branch file JSON contents to obtain the snapshot ID.
 1. Use the shapshot ID to fetch the snapshot file.
 1. Fetch desired attributes and values from arrays.

 #### From Tag

-Opening a repository from a tag results in a read-only view.

-1. Read the tag file found at `r/$TAG_NAME.json` to obtain the snapshot ID.
+1. Read the tag file found at `refs/tag.$TAG_NAME/ref.json` to obtain the snapshot ID.
 1. Use the shapshot ID to fetch the snapshot file.
 1. Fetch desired attributes and values from arrays.

 ### Write New Snapshot

-Writing can only be done on a branch.

 1. Open a repository at a specific branch as described above, keeping track of the sequence number and branch name in the session context.
 1. [optional] Write new chunk files.
 1. [optional] Write new chunk manifests.
 1. Write a new snapshot file.
 1. Attempt to write the next branch file in the sequence
-   a.
-If successful, the commit succeeded and the branch is updated.
+    1. If successful, the commit succeeded and the branch is updated.
-   b.
-If unsuccessful, attempt to reconcile and retry the commit.
+    1. If unsuccessful, attempt to reconcile and retry the commit.

 ### Create New Tag